FutureNeuroIE/conventions/README.md

 Scientists are familiar with and use many conventions in their everyday work, including citation style, significant figures, and confidence intervals.
-In the same way, we hope to establish conventions for managing teams, projects, code to facilitate digital collaboration (e.g., within a lab), effective documentation, and open science.
+In the same way, we hope to establish conventions for managing teams, projects, and code to facilitate digital collaboration (e.g., within a lab), effective documentation, and open science.

 ## Software Tools